Soesah/shan/readme.md

 The main goals of the app are:

 - Flashcards
-  - choose a batch to play with
+  - choose a batch to play with (Save in localstorage)
+    - LocalStorangeService - to save settings: current batch, used words, current words and state?
+    - DailyWordsService - to provide the daily words
+  - See 3 cards with a character (or with a meaning)
-  - turn card around to see pinyin
+    - click card to see hint (pinyin)
-  - english-pinyin-chinese
-  - chinese-pinyin-english
     - enter a value to see if you are correct
+    - turn card around to see meaning
+    - english->pinyin/chinese (based on setting, time of day?)
+    - chinese/pinyin->english
-- Expose you to chinese characters, their Pinyin and translation
+- Expose you to chinese characters, Pinyin and translation
 - Quickly add characters (and make sure you don't add doubles)
 - Add chinese texts
--

 - Search
   Search should always be available, and be consistent: you should be able to go back to previous results